scipy-conference/scipy_proceedings/papers/jacob_montiel/jacob_montiel.rst

 During a learning task, three main tasks are performed: data is provided by the stream, the estimator is trained on incoming data, the estimator performance is evaluated.
 In scikit-multiflow, data is represented by the ``Stream`` class, where the ``next_sample()`` method is used to request new data.
 The ``StreamEvaluator`` class provides an easy way to set-up experiments.
-Implementations for the hold-out and prequential evaluation methods are available.
+Implementations for holdout and prequential evaluation methods are available.
 A stream and one or more estimators can be passed to an evaluator.

 Classification task